“A journey is like a marriage. The sure way to be wrong is to think you control it¨.”

 Sometimes knowledge pays off in surprising ways, including:

 - My Geography degree allowed me to get a master’s degree in Public Administration for next to nothing.
 On one of the first days of my master’s degree Program, I met a young woman who had a degree in Geography from Guyana.
 She told me that the school had just started a new Geography Department and needed Teaching Assistants.
-She informed me that as a teaching assistant I would receive free tuition and a generous monthly stipend.
+She informed me that I would receive free tuition and a generous monthly stipend as a teaching assistant.
 I called, and the department told me to come to visit them and have an interview.
 I dressed in a suit, prepared my resume, and practiced for my interview.
-When I got to the interview, the professors took one look at my resume and said: ¨Oh, you have a bachelor’s degree from Macalester College.
+When I got to the interview, the professors looked at my resume and said: ¨Oh, you have a bachelor’s degree from Macalester College.
 That is a good college.
-When can you start working? ¨The most uncomplicated interview I have ever had.
+When can you start working?
+It ¨The most uncomplicated interview I have ever had.

 - I know where Timbuktu is and why it was a prominent place.
-In US English, we say that someone is going to Timbuktu to indicate a distant, out of the way location.
+In US English, we say someone is going to Timbuktu to indicate a distant, out-of-the-way location.
 Almost no one knows anything about Timbuktu.
-In my first year in college, I saw this extra credit question on a test in my Human Geography class: Where is Timbuktu and why is it important?
+In my first year in college, I saw this extra credit question on a test in my Human Geography class: Where is Timbuktu, and why is it important?
 I was the first student who knew the answer.
 The answer: Timbuktu is in Mali.
 It was one of the most important cities in the gold trade in the 13th century.
 The gold trade made the King of Mali (from Timbuktu) Mansu Musa so rich that he paid for the construction of hundreds of mosques in cities from Timbuktu to Mecca.